Championship Pace of Play Policy

 First Group(s) off Either Tee – The first group(s) will be in breach of the pace of play policy if they take more than the allotted time to finish a checkpoint hole until they reach (within 15 minutes) any group ahead.
 After they reach a group ahead, both conditions must be met to be in breach of the pace of play policy.

 Position with Group Ahead – To stay within 15 minutes of the group ahead, players should never have an open hole and they should be in the fairway on par 4’s and 5’s when the group ahead leaves the green.

 Concerned Players and Appeals

-A player concerned about slow players in her group should first remind that player of the pace of play policy and encourage them to play more efficiently.
+A player concerned about slow players in his or her group should first remind that player of the pace of play policy and encourage them to play more efficiently.
 The concerned player may, before or after penalties are assessed, request an Official to monitor the group.

 Appeals for exceptional situations will be considered by the Committee only in the scoring area, after the completion of the round and prior to the return of a player’s scorecard.
 Appeals may result in one or more players not receiving a penalty.

 In some circumstances, a player may be timed even when their group is in position or ahead of the allotted time.
 If a player is being timed and takes more than 90 seconds to play a stroke, the player may receive a warning for unreasonable delay.
 Additional egregious times will result in penalties as described in Rule 5.6

 Timing – A group’s completion time at each checkpoint is measured when all players in the group have holed out.